apache/flink/docs/internals/flink_security.md

 For more information, see <a href="https://github.com/apache/hadoop/blob/trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/YarnApplicationSecurity.md">YARN security</a> documentation.

+#### Using `kinit` (YARN only)

+In YARN mode, it is possible to deploy a secure Flink cluster without a keytab, using only the ticket cache (as managed by `kinit`).
+This avoids the complexity of generating a keytab and avoids entrusting the cluster manager with it.
+The main drawback is that the cluster is necessarily short-lived since the generated delegation tokens will expire (typically within a week).

+Steps to run a secure Flink cluster using `kinit`:
+1. Add security-related configuration options to the Flink configuration file on the client.
+2. Login using the `kinit` command.
+3. Deploy Flink cluster as normal.

 ## Further Details
 ### Ticket Renewal
-Each component that uses Kerberos is independently responsible for renewing the Kerberos TGT.
-Hadoop, ZooKeeper, and Kafka all do so, and no further action is needed on the part of Flink.
+Each component that uses Kerberos is independently responsible for renewing the Kerberos ticket-granting-ticket (TGT).
+Hadoop, ZooKeeper, and Kafka all renew the TGT automatically when provided a keytab.
+In the delegation token scenario, YARN itself renews the token (up to its maximum lifespan).